A character sheet for Final Fantasy VI, originally released for the SNES in North America as Final Fantasy III.

 Gau and Mog have access to the Snow Muffler/Snow Scarf, which bar-none has the highest defense stats in the game.
 Their helmet and shield can be subpar and they'll still get the max defense stat allowed, at which point most normal attacks do only a single point of damage.

-Even without the Snow Muffler, Gau's Magic Pot Rage is this - has a chance to cast Curaga on itself every turn, healing a lot of HP, and is immune to all status ailments and elemental attacks.
+Even without the Snow Muffler, Gau's Magic Pot Rage is this - he has a 50% chance to cast Curaga each turn, healing a lot of health; he's immune to all status effects with it; and he absorbs all elemental attacks.

 Break the Cutie: Ever since she was a newborn, she had to suffer under enslavement to the Gestahlian Empire.
 First, she was pretty much raised in a loveless environment.
 Then, Kefka basically places a mind control device on her against her will, causing her to be forced to fry several Imperial troops alive under his command (50 soldiers, to be precise).